What are NDCs?

 Secondly, emissions reductions produced by carbon projects that are not authorized for transfer count towards both the host country's NDC, and are available on the voluntary market.
 This is because corresponding adjustments for the voluntary carbon market are not compulsory.
 Currently, it appears to be assumed that offsets traded on the voluntary market will have been shown to be additional in order to be accredited, so the volume of any offsets counted twice will be low enough to not significantly impact carbon inventories at a national level.

 For corresponding adjustments to apply in the voluntary carbon market, it is up to the discretion of national policies first, and the certifying standard second.
 Credits offered on the voluntary market where corresponding adjustments have been used to avoid double counting and ensure all emissions reductions are accounted for are likely to be considered of a higher quality and are expected to command a premium price and a higher level of demand.
 It is essential for both suppliers and purchasers of carbon credits to understand how rules on corresponding adjustments are applied in the country where the credits are produced.

-Read the Article 6 text and Rulebook here.
+The full Article 6 text and Rulebook can be found on the UNFCCC website here.